jcmincke/jazzml/docs/guide.rst

  Decoding nested types
 ----------------------

 Suppose we want to decode a value representing a circle.
-A circle is defined a point (its centre) and a radius.
+A circle is defined by a point (its centre) and a radius.

 .. code:: python